Römisch-Germanischen Museum (RGM): Arch from the Northern Gate of the town; (inset) inscription CCAA (Colonia Claudia Ara Agrippinensium)

 Semele was the mythical mother of Dionysus, who died before delivery because she wanted to see Zeus as a lightning and was frightened to death (see a fine relief in Rome showing how Dionysus was rescued).
 At Cologne she was worshipped by a community chaired by a priestess who erected the altar.

-Bronze artifacts: (left) Dionysus wearing a panther skin and sandals (contrary to the traditional barefooted iconography of gods); (centre) a "statera" (steelyard; according to St. Isidore of Seville they were first developed at Capua); (right-above) military certificate of Peducaeus Marcianus (ca 160) (see other military certificates found in Britain); (right-below) case containing a surgeon's outfit
+Bronze artifacts: (left) Dionysus wearing a panther skin; (centre) a "statera" (steelyard; according to St. Isidore of Seville they were first made at Capua); (right-above) military certificate of Peducaeus Marcianus (ca 160) (see other military certificates found in Britain); (right-below) case containing a surgeon's outfit

 Many Romans chose to depict in reliefs on their tombs the equipment they used in their jobs.
 Marcus Ulpius Amerinus, a doctor from Porto did so and others with him, but the bronze case found at Cologne provided much more information on the actual equipment of a surgeon.